Self Help

 Principle 10: Appeal to the Nobler Motives

-The Power of Noble Motives
+The Power of Nobler Motives

 Example and Research